FormidableLabs/spectacle/docs/content/themes.md

 Spectacle has a robust theme system that is built upon [styled system](https://styled-system.com/theme-specification).

-A theme is a 2-level deep object of theme keys with label and CSS property object values.
+A theme is a 2-level deep object of labeled theme keys and CSS property object values, which is passed directly to the `Deck` component.

-### Simple Theme Object Example
+## Theme Object

+The following is an example of a simple custom theme object:

 ```js
 const theme = {